- How much will this cost me?

 Unless your new idea has features not included in the product that is on the market, you really don’t have anything new to offer to the consumer.
 There is nothing to stop you from taking an existing successful product and attempting to make it better, however, so that is something you may want to consider if your initial idea is on the market.

-We recommend that you do not publicly disclose your invention/idea to anyone (not even a friend or a family member), unless you have confidentiality documents in place to verify that you are the originator of the idea.
+We recommend that you do not publicly disclose your invention / idea to anyone (not even a friend or a family member), unless you have confidentiality documents in place to verify that you are the originator of the idea and that the person you are disclosing to will keep the idea confidential.

-10. Should I make a prototype of my idea?
+9. Should I make a prototype of my invention before I send it to you?

 At the early stages of submitting your idea to our firm, we don’t require you to do any more work than necessary.
-The confidential documents that we provide you with will allow us to discuss your idea.
+The confidentiality documents that we provide you will allow us to discuss your idea.

 Answers for Myths